LivelyDismay/tempus-maledictum/README.md

 ## Controller Support

 At the bottom of MO2, there is a separator named `Optional - Controller Support`.
 Enable this prior to launching SKSE and starting your game.
-If you already started your save prior to enabling this mod: exit the game, enable the optional controller support mod, launch the game, then open your MCM menus, scroll down to MCM Recorder, and run the Tempus v5 recording again.
+If you already started your save prior to enabling this mod: exit the game, enable the optional controller support mod, launch the game, then open your MCM menus, scroll down to MCM Recorder, and run the MCM Recording for controller support.

 ---